banner

 The Let’s Code Project, initiated by Change Initiatives in collaboration with Capgemini, is a commendable endeavor aimed at empowering young minds in 10 government-sponsored schools within the Sonarpur circle.
 This project targets students ranging from class VI to IX, offering them a unique opportunity to delve into the world of basic computer programming and coding languages such as Scratch and Python.

-With nearly 7000 students enrolled in this initiative, its impact is widespread and profound.
+With more than 8,500 students enrolled in this initiative, its impact is widespread and profound.
 By introducing project-based learning, the Let’s Code Project not only equips students with valuable technical skills but also nurtures their critical thinking and problem-solving abilities.
 This approach transcends traditional rote learning methods, enabling students to apply their knowledge in practical scenarios.
 The project is supported by Capgemini.

 NABANNA